 - Help with everyday tasks you are unable to do yourself such as:

-Cooking a choice of meal for you, or preparing a meal with you to cook with the assistance of a carer.
+Cooking a choice of meal for you, or preparing a meal with you to cook with the assistance and support of a carer.

 - All personal care and intimate personal care (policy available upon request)